top of page

 Waiting Period

 There is not a mandated waiting period in Oregon between the time you purchase and receive your firearm.
 However, in 2022, a ballot measure passed by Oregon voters does mandate that individuals who want to purchase or acquire firearms must first secure a permit.
 This permit will remain valid for five years, unless it is revoked.
 Acquiring this permit typically involves completing a firearm safety training course and passing a comprehensive fingerprint-based background check.
 This permit requirement may also effectively act as a built in waiting period for those without a permit because it slows down their immediate access to guns, particularly. during crisis times.
+This Measure is Currently Stayed

 Background Checks